 “The inspiration for this room started with a small oil painting given to me by my mother-in-law.
 It has the most beautiful mixture of turquoise, ochre & green.
 We decided not to put any curtains or blinds on the windows to let the greenery of the garden be part of the décor.
-I usually have my (2nd) morning cup of coffee here once the kids have left [for school].”
+I usually have my second-morning cup of coffee here once the kids have left for school.”

 “My style has certainly evolved over the last 10 years from being more French/shabby chic to a mixture of a relaxed country style with elements of midcentury modern design.
 I suppose that makes it Scandinavian?”

-“I love the idea of upcycling & have been very fortunate to source almost all our furniture (apart from our 2 sofas & 2 beds!) from my mom & mother-in-law.”
+“I love the idea of upcycling & have been very fortunate to source almost all our furniture (apart from our two sofas & two beds) from my mom & mother-in-law.”

-Apart from being a keen artist, a wonderful cook, a super AirBnB host (more about that later) & running her own Audiology practice, she also admits to being a bit of a collector.
+Apart from being a keen artist, a wonderful cook, a super Airbnb host (more about that over here) & running her own Audiology practice, she also admits to being a bit of a collector.
 “I have 23 (!) dining room slash kitchen chairs.
-8 of these bought new… but I cannot pick a favorite!”
+Only eight of these were bought new but I simply cannot pick a favourite!”

-“I recently started exploring with more abstract work & I love the freedom & working with color.”
+“I recently started exploring more abstract work.
+I love the freedom & working with colour.”

 “My most treasured items have absolutely no value to anyone else but their significance to me is their part in our family’s story.
 Beautifully woven into the narrative we live today in our eclectic farmhouse in the suburbs.”

-When asked about future projects, Anel provides a whole list including painting of the roof, update the street front look of the house, eventually adding a swimming pool & possibly also American shutters or folding doors to the braai area.
-Some changes to the garden, vinyl/laminate in the bedrooms/playroom & updates to the built-in cupboards….
+When asked about future projects, Anel recites a whole list including painting the roof, updating the street front look of the house, eventually adding a swimming pool & possibly also American shutters or stacking doors for the braai area.
+Some changes to the garden, vinyl/laminate in the bedrooms/playroom & updates to the built-in cupboards.
 “And possibly removing the wall between the kitchen & dining area with the addition of a scullery,” Anel giggles.
 “But don’t tell Jan-Willem!”

-Thank you thank you thank you dearest De Jagers for inviting us into your warm scandi farmstyle home.
-I am excited to see how this wonderful space will continue to evolve!
+Thank you thank you thank you, dearest De Jagers, for inviting us into your warm home.
+I am excited to see how this wonderful space will continue to evolve.